-A common characteristic of the changes arising from technology, globalisation, immigration and market forces is that they can have adverse impacts in specific areas – for example where many jobs have been lost or where there has suddenly been an influx of immigrants resulting in increased pressures on public services and changes in the character of neighbourhoods.
+A common characteristic of the changes arising from technology, globalisation, immigration and market forces is that they can cause problems in specific areas – for example where many jobs have been lost, or where there has suddenly been an influx of immigrants resulting in increased pressures on public services and changes in the character of neighbourhoods.
 As described later, there are serious risks in paying insufficient attention to these issues (126.96.36.199).

-- They need to explain how protectionism is a tax on everyone and can result in retaliatory tariffs (184.108.40.206).
+- Governments should explain why protectionism is not a good solution, showing how it increases prices and can result in retaliatory tariffs (184.108.40.206).